-- (1) asset items constituting claims on Zone B central governments and central banks except where denominated and funded in the national currency of the borrower; - (2) asset items constituting claims on Zone B regional governments or local authorities; - asset items constituting claims with a maturity of more than one year on Zone B credit institutions; - (4) asset items constituting claims on the Zone A or Zone B non-bank sectors: - (5) tangible "Assets" within the meaning of Article 4 (10) of Directive 86/635/EEC; - (6) holdings of shares, participation and other components of the own funds of other credit institutions which are not deducted from the own funds of the lending institutions; - (7) all other assets except where deducted from own funds. - 2.
+- asset items constituting claims on Zone B central governments and central banks except where denominated and funded in the national currency of the borrower; - (2) asset items constituting claims on Zone B regional governments or local authorities; - asset items constituting claims with a maturity of more than one year on Zone B credit institutions; - (4) asset items constituting claims on the Zone A and Zone B non-bank sectors: - (5) tangible "Assets" within the meaning of Article 4 (10) of Directive 86/635/EEC; - (6) holdings of shares, participation and other components of the own funds of other credit institutions which are not deducted from the own funds of the lending institutions; - (7) all other assets except where deducted from own funds. - 2.
 The following treatment shall apply to off-balance-sheet items other than those covered in paragraph 3.
 They shall first be grouped according to the risk groupings set out in Annex II.
 The full value of the full-risk items shall be taken into account, 50 % of the value of the medium-risk items and 20 % of the medium/low-risk items, while the value of low-risk items shall be set at zero.
 The second stage shall be to multiply the off-balance-sheet values, adjusted as described above, by the weightings attributable to the relevant counterparties in accordance with the treatment of asset items prescribed in paragraph 1 and Article 44.
 In the case of asset sale and repurchase agreements and outright forward purchases, the weightings shall be those attaching to the assets in question and not to the counterparties to the transactions.
+The portion of unpaid capital subscribed to the European Investment Fund may be weighted at 20 %.